 There are several ways to read your e-mail:

-Using options A or B your mail is accessibler from any computer connected to Internet,
+Using options A or B your mail is accessible from any computer connected to Internet,

-mailbox size is not limited and incomming mail is checked against viruses and malware.
+mailbox size is not limited and incoming mail is checked against viruses and malware.

 Keep mail on server eva and read it using local program